technototes/TechnoLib/readme.md

 - WPILib inspired command structure
 - Tons of simple implementations to provide abstractions, and teach you the basics
-- EOCV integration for vision
+- EasyOpenCV integration for vision
-- RoadRunner integration for pathfollowing
+- RoadRunner integration for path-following
 - Annotation based Telemetry
 - And much much more